Years ago I gave a graduation talk to MLS grads on Yiddish words, since one seemed to fit their class to a T: chutzpah.

 How many schlemiels do you know?
 I know a few, all of them lovable.

 Of course, Woody Allan epitomizes the quintessential schlemiel.
-But Peter Sellers is great too in The Party and as Inspector Clouseau.
+But Peter Sellers is great too as Inspector Clouseau.

 As a Seinfeld fan (still watch reruns), Jason Alexander as George Constanza perfects the schlemiel.